 Following these tips will help you navigate winter with greater ease, confidence, and safety.

 As we previously mentioned, investing in high-traction prosthetic shoes that provide a good grip will get you around safely.
-Rubber-soled amputee shoes or a variation thereof are best.
+Rubber-soled amputee shoes or a similar variation are best for your artificial limb.
 We recommend selecting a size that fits your prosthetic leg comfortably but still has enough room for socks and foot warmers.
-If you live in a particularly cold state, you can also add gel liners for additional warmth.
+If you live in a particularly cold state, you can also add gel liners for additional warmth on your residual limb.
+For those with foot prostheses, ensure your prosthetic foot is properly fitted in your winter footwear.

 #2 Stay Warm at All Times

 When your body is in a cold environment, it redistributes blood to your torso to protect and maintain the heat of your vital organs.
 Consequently, it becomes more challenging to maintain a normal body temperature, and your limbs become colder.
-Therefore, it's crucial to keep yourself warm and insulated.
+As a result, it's crucial to keep yourself warm and insulated and to choose the right clothing.

 #3 Take Care When Walking